Realm-Bot/docs/Realm Modules/overview.md

 - **Beta API Requirement**
   Some Gametest functionality requires **Beta APIs** to be enabled in your Realm settings.
 If prompted, enable **Use Beta APIs** under your Realm’s experimental features.

-- **Auto Update Gametest Pack**
+- **Auto Update GameTest Pack**
-  Automatically updates the pack when new versions are available (recommended if you prefer minimal maintenance).
+  Installs an available update when Realm Bot next joins the Realm.
+This is not a continuous background update.

 - **Pack Actions**
   - **Install Pack** - installs the dependency pack into the Realm
+  - **Update Pack** - installs the latest available version
+  - **Remove Pack** - removes the managed pack
   - **Manual Download** - provides a download option for manual deployment workflows
   - **Check For Updates** - checks whether a newer pack version is available

 > **Note:** If a module is not behaving as expected and it depends on Gametest, first confirm the pack is installed, enabled, and current.

+See [Relay Account and GameTest Dependencies](relay-account-and-gametest.md) for installation requirements and the feature dependency matrix.

 ---